 Advantages of Multi-Channel Selling

-Studies show that brands who leverage three or more channels to sell their products enjoy a 250% higher purchase rate than those who only use one channel.
+Studies show that brands that leverage three or more channels to sell their products enjoy a 250% higher purchase rate than those that only use one channel.
 They also retained 66.12% more customers.

 However, distributing your retail presence across multiple channels can do more than bring additional sales your way.

 1. Target consumers at various stages of their journey

 Succeeding at multichannel selling is simply a matter of taking your products to where your customers are.
 But you can’t reach your target customers without leveraging online marketing resources and strategies.